webpack/webpack-cli/.github/CONTRIBUTING.md

   - `BIN_TEST_CASES_GREP=/myCase jest test/BinTestCases.test.js`

 * To test a single CLI (other type of) test case:
+  - If jest is not installed globally
+    - `npm i -g jest`
   - `jest path/to/my-test.js`

 * To test linting: